The Green Grass Grew All Around

 Resources to Use

+I love using this book (and large books like this) with the kids.
+It’s from an era before PowerPoint where you had to make your own visuals, but I still think it’s pretty valuable.
+I found this book/set of cards in my school resources when I got there and have used it several times.
 This specific book is by Shirley Handy and can be purchased on her website for bout $10 I think.
 She’s done lots of workshops and her work has been around for a while (so I’m sure this info isn’t new for many of you).
 You get the book in black and white and have to color it all in yourself, but once it’s done you’re able to use these cards forever!
-This specific set of cards comes on 11x17 heavy card stock, comes ready to color, and is easy to laminate and use over and over again.
+This specific set of cards comes on 11×17 heavy card stock, comes ready to color, and is easy to laminate and use over and over again.
 Really a fun and great resource!
 GET IT HERE!

-The visual helps kids see the connection between the words and the actions and what’s happening with the song.
+The visual helps kids understand the connection between the words and the actions and what’s happening with the song.
 The book allows them to see what’s happening while they actually feel and make the movements in their body.
 Then singing cements the story as they retell it themselves.
-This process is wonderful for ELL students because they have so much reinforcement and so many chances to internalize what they’re doing.
+This process is wonderful for ELL (and really, all learners) students because they have so much reinforcement and so many chances to internalize what they’re doing.

 Here are some other things you might find helpful if you’re wanting to teach this song.
 First of all, there’s a video of Miss Nina singing the song with Joanie Leeds.
 It’s a little easier and maybe shoots for a younger age than I would use it with, but it’s a great video!

 I’ve also recorded myself playing the piano accompaniment version that I use with my students.
 As you can probably hear when you listen to it, I love to throw in an accelerando with my kids.
 It keeps them on their toes, keeps up the pace, and adds even more fun to a crazy fun song.
 I hope this helps too!
-The recording is a little "tinny" because I had to set my laptop next to my digital piano and let it record the sound.
-I'm sure there's a way to pull the recording straight off the piano's flashdrive.
-I have a Yamaha Arius (the Clavinova's black sheep cousin) and if anyone has any tips about how to transfer the song I'd be glad to try again.
+The recording is a little “tinny” because I had to set my laptop next to my digital piano and let it record the sound.
+Download the recording for FREE here!